kuu/ame-watcher/README.md

 ```

 ## Stop
-* Run the following command in the same directory
+* Stop the server (not AME) by the following command in the same directory you did `npm start`

 ```
 $ npm stop